Texel Tips for connoisseurs

 Do not miss Petar's video about our trip.
 In it he presents some of these experiences in more detail:

-Further Texel tips for connoisseurs
+Texel insider tips for connoisseurs

 There are other experiences that Texel offers for foodies and connoisseurs that we have not yet experienced ourselves.
 You are certainly a reason for another trip to the island in the Wadden Sea.